evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ## Performance

 The Volkswagen ID.4 Pro 4MOTION has a maximum power of 195KW (265hp).
 The total torque is 425nm.
 The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
-The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 180 km/h.

 ## Battery, range, and charging